Sign Up As A Member

 FAQs

-Australian Open prize money is always a hot topic, so it’s common for fans to have several questions relating to the subject.
+Australian Open prize money is always a hot topic, so fans often have several questions about it.
 Here are some of the most common we hear.

 Yes.
 The local government taxes player earnings for tennis tournaments.
-Therefore, for the Australian Open, players are taxed at the current Australian tax rate, ranging from 0-45%, depending on a player’s earnings.
+Therefore, for the Australian Open, players are taxed at the current Australian tax rate, which varies from 0% to 45%, depending on their earnings.

 It’s worth noting that players usually will not pay taxes on their prize money to their local government due to Double Tax Treaties that typically exist to prevent double taxation.